zsteinkamp/zsteinkamp.github.io/resume.md

 * Conceived and implemented a novel in-browser solution to display and manipulate 16 bits-per-pixel monochrome images in ways familiar to radiologists.
 * Assisted with design and implementation of frontend and social features.
 * Involved in choosing datacenters, selecting hardware solutions, and installing hardware in datacenters.
-* Designed and implemented a virtualization solution using VMWare ESX, VirtualCenter, and CentOS.
 * Designed and implemented system/application monitoring and product analytics solutions.
 * Co-architected and implemented a scalable (hundreds of TB) yet inexpensive storage infrastructure.
 * Co-architected and implemented inter-datacenter file and database replication.